cmorganl/MICB405-Metagenomics/Mastar_tabular.md

 ## Mash filtering

 Like alignment tools, Mash will by default write multiple potential matches that meet whatever thresholds are specified.
 The most important thresholds affecting your output table (beside `-t` which I don't use) are `-v` and `-d`, determining the maximum p-value and maximum distance to be reported, respectively.
 Play around with them!
 I eventually settled on `-v 1E-8` which roughly translated into only matches exceeding 3 21-mers out of 1000 were reported.
 I ran my Mash command individually on both `/home/micb405/resources/project_2/refseq.genomes.k21s1000.msh` and `/home/micb405/resources/project_2/Saanich_QCd_SAGs_k21s1000.sig.msh` sketch databases.
-Here is a bash while loop that will run `mash dist` against each of your MAGs in GT10Complete_LT5Contam_MAGs_checkM.tsv (just the good stuff!).
+Here is a bash while loop that will run `mash dist` with each of your MAGs in GT10Complete_LT5Contam_MAGs_checkM.tsv against the RefSeq genomes sketch (just the good stuff!).

 ```bash
 while read line